IsarNejad/TCAV-for-Text-Classifiers/README.md

-# TCAV for Explaining text Classifiers
+# TCAV for Explaining Text Classifiers

 This repository provides the data and code related to the following ACL2022 publication: